 But, these tasty little veggies caught my eye on a recent trip to Whole Foods Market.
 So, I picked some up to make this roasted Brussels sprout soup with bacon.

 Although roasting the vegetable make a wonderful side dish for dinner, I thought I'd try something different.
 However, I still wanted to combine it with bacon.

-I actually had some pre-cooked bacon in the refrigerator so I used that.
-Since it didn’t have the full flavor infused in the soup, I tested another batch cooking the bacon in the soup pot.
+I actually had some baked bacon in the refrigerator so I used that.
+Since it didn't have the full flavor infused in the soup, I tested another batch cooking the bacon in the soup pot.

 Of course, starting out cooking the onion in bacon grease and browned bits resulted in a much better flavor.
 So, I changed the recipe to use raw bacon versus pre-cooked.

 The recipe can still be made with pre-cooked bacon.
 But, if you want the full flavor of the bacon to come through, it's much better to start off with raw bacon cooked in the soup pot.

 I originally thought of keeping the Brussels sprouts halved in the soup.
 But, St. Patrick's Day was only a few days away so I thought it would give a festive green color if they were pureed.